Māori Student Services

 Nau Mai Haere Mai!

-Welcome to FASS.
-The Faculty offers orientation activities, academic tutoring, mentoring, programme and course advice, study wānanga and other helpful initiatives for Māori students through Te Aka Matua.
+Welcome to the Division of Arts, Law, Psychology and Social Sciences.
+The Division offers orientation activities, academic tutoring, mentoring, programme and course advice, study wānanga and other helpful initiatives for Māori students through Te Aka Matua and Te Whakahiapo.
 We also hold whakawhanaungatanga activities, or social get-togethers, throughout the year to bring Māori students together, usually with a mean kai on the side.

 Te Aka Matua/Māori Mentors

-Te Aka Matua is a team of Mentors/Kaiāwhina from various departments within the Faculty.
-The aim of Te Aka Matua is to provide comprehensive and coordinated support to Māori students in FASS, including graduate and post-graduate students.
+Te Aka Matua is a team of Mentors/Kaiāwhina from various departments within the Division.
+The aim of Te Aka Matua is to provide comprehensive and coordinated support to Māori students in the Division, including graduate and post-graduate students.
 Our office is in JK.2.02 - Te Rūma - which is open daily.
 If you have any questions, drop in and talk to one of the team, no appointment needed.
-Alternately, you can email us email@example.com.
+Alternately, you can email us [email protected].